 (d) The department will not issue an Active Duty Military on official leave a Special Access Pass.
-Such customers must pay any applicable fee and may contact the department after their visit to request a refund.
-The department may request supporting documentation in the form of a letter from the commanding officer on official letterhead stating that the person was on leave for the dates they camped and the camping receipt.
-Refund requests must be received within 30 days after departure date of the stay.
-A refund of applicable fees will be sent within three weeks of the receipt of their valid request.
+Such customers must pay any applicable fee and after their visit may request a refund by sending a letter from their commanding officer on official letterhead stating they were on leave for the dates they camped and their camping receipt to Reservations Northwest within 30 days after departure date of the stay.
+A refund of applicable fees will be sent within three weeks of the receipt of their request.